Azure Key Vault Storage Account Keys

 $regenPeriod = [System.Timespan]::FromDays(3) $accountName = $storage.StorageAccountName Add-AzureKeyVaultManagedStorageAccount -VaultName $keyVaultName -AccountName $accountName -AccountResourceId $storage.Id -ActiveKeyName key2 -RegenerationPeriod $regenPeriod

 Set SAS definitions

+The account SAS provides access to the blob service with different permissions.
 Set the SAS definitions in Key Vault for your managed storage account.

 Get the corresponding SAS tokens and make calls to storage.

 $readSasToken = (Get-AzureKeyVaultSecret -VaultName $keyVaultName -SecretName "$accountName-$readSasName").SecretValueText $writeSasToken = (Get-AzureKeyVaultSecret -VaultName $keyVaultName -SecretName "$accountName-$writeSasName").SecretValueText

 Notice that trying to access with $readSasToken fails, but that we are able to access with $writeSasToken.

 $context1 = New-AzureStorageContext -SasToken $readSasToken -StorageAccountName $storage.StorageAccountName $context2 = New-AzureStorageContext -SasToken $writeSasToken -StorageAccountName $storage.StorageAccountName Set-AzureStorageBlobContent -Container containertest1 -File "abc.txt" -Context $context1 Set-AzureStorageBlobContent -Container cont1-file "file.txt" -Context $context2

 You are able access the storage blob content with the SAS token that has write access.

 Storage account onboarding